mfaldet/mfaldet/README.md

 In my free time I'm an avid reader, swimmer, and musician.
 I'm passionate about studying the intersection of expressionistic art styles and artificial intelligence.

-> *the encounters we don't see; that which remain subconcious, are feelings.*

 ## 🌱 I'm currently studying...

-- Healthcare Analytics and A.I.
-Case Study
-- Data Warehousing & Business Intelligence
-- another Big Data Management course, focused on HBase and Spark
+- Microsoft Azure DB management and automation
+- Microsoft Power Platforms
+- Python API ingestion of US Census data

 > "Live as if you were to die tomorrow.
 Learn as if you were to live forever." - Mahatma Gandhi

-## :crystal_ball: Goals for 2021:
+## :crystal_ball: Goals for 2024:

-- Machine Learning Scientist in Python Certification
+- Azure Database, ingestion automation, and web app dashboard complete
-- AI Engineer Certification
+- Power Platform Certification
-- Perform Gymnopedie No. 1 on piano
+- Opus 20 by Dustin O'Halloran on piano

-> "You can have anything in life if you sacrifice everything in your life for it." - J.M.
-Barrie
 > "Small actions, repeated over time, achieve greatness." - Steph Smith